The Adult and Family Education Office will be closed for summer break from June 25th until August 4th.

 About Adult and Family Education

-The mission of Adult and Family Education is to prepare students to provide quality educational experiences that equip all students for success as parents, citizens, and workers.
+The mission of Adult and Family Education is to provide quality educational experiences that equip all students for success as parents, citizens, and workers.
 For students ages 17 and over, Adult & Family Education offers Adult Basic Education, Adult Secondary Education (often know as GED Preparation), and English language classes for non-native speakers of English.
 Adult education students who live within District 11 boundaries have the option to participate in the Family Literacy program, where they bring their children, ages 6 weeks through 5th grade, to school with them.
 While parents attend adult education classes, the children receive age appropriate literacy instruction.

 Group instruction is provided in classes of no more than 20 students and classes have dedicated time in the computer lab each week.
 Adult and family education teachers are required to have a Colorado Teaching License and the Adult Basic Education Authorization (ABEA).